HSC CLI Module

 --httpSuccessCodes (optional)

-HTTP response codes treated as success.
+HTTP response codes that HSC treats as success.

 Type: List